arnohaase/rust-for-java-devs/README.md

 stack, and if an array is part of a struct, it is part of that struct's flat memory layout.
 Like any other data type, an array must reside behind a pointer in order to live on the heap.

+### Slices

+Rust has *slices*, which are pointers to an array or part of it.
+They are "fat" pointers that contain length information which is checked at runtime and not part of the slice type.

+Slices have a type signature similar to arrays: `[u8;2]` is a byte array while `[u8]` is a slice of bytes.
+Though they look similar in code, they are very different beasts:

+* A slice **never owns** data.
+It is just a (borrowed) **view** to data owned e.g. by an array.
+* There is no way to allocate a slice directly.
+Slices are **not** a way to dynamically allocate memory.

+Slices are part of Rust's language core which may take some getting used to coming from Java.

 ### Enums and polymorphism